Fannin County Historical Commission

 Historic Homes, Buildings & Locations of Honey Grove, Texas. https://www.flickr.com/photos/97263918@N04/sets/72157649792647469/

-Larry Dobbs history books.
-His work is on the communities north of Honey Grove.
-His books, which contain many photographs, include: Families of the New Salem Cemetery, Selfs, Texas; Will Morgan Plantation & Honey Grove, the Early Years; Joe Goss Plantation and King Cotton at Honey Grove, Texas; Families of the Shiloh Cemetery (for the communities of Shiloh, Greens Chapel and Selfs); The Photographic Works & Collection of John Elmer Tyler; A History of Bois d’Arc Springsand the Greens Chapel Community.
+Larry Dobbs and Rebecca Shirley history books on the communities north of Honey Grove.
+The books, which contain many photographs, include: Families of the New Salem Cemetery, Selfs, Texas; Will Morgan Plantation & Honey Grove, the Early Years; Joe Goss Plantation and King Cotton at Honey Grove, Texas; Families of the Shiloh Cemetery (for the communities of Shiloh, Greens Chapel and Selfs); The Photographic Works & Collection of John Elmer Tyler; A History of Bois d’Arc Springsand the Greens Chapel Community (Part 1, Part 2).
 The books are at the Honey Grove Library and are available from Mr. Dobbs.
+Also from the links above on Flickr.

 Allens Chapel Scrapbook. https://www.flickr.com/photos/97263918@N04/sets/72157645114995212/